hairizuanbinnoorazman/gcpugsg/content/post/20200109_data-science-google-cloud.md

 title: Data Science on Google Cloud
 weight: 10
 categories: ["meetup"]
+description: Data Science on Google Cloud Platform via Google BigQuery and expectations of artificial intelligence in the future
 ---

 This is the first event for the year 2020